mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 1. <b>User Processes</b> - A program/application executed by the user such as Notepad, Chrome and Word Doc.
 2. <b>Subsystem DLLs</b> - DLLs that contain API functions that user processes call.
 An example of this would be Notepad calling the CreateFile function implemented in kernel32.dll.
 3. <b>NTDL.DLL</b> - A system-wide DLL which is the lowest layer available in user mode.
 This is a special DLL that creates the transition from user mode to kernel mode.
-4. <b>Executive Kernel</b> - This is what we know as the Windows Kernel and it calls other drivers and modules available within kernel mode to compelete tasks.
+4. <b>Executive Kernel</b> - This is what we know as the Windows Kernel and it calls other drivers and modules available within kernel mode to complete tasks.

 # Function Call Flow Example